 Atlases and Books

 The Geospatial Collection also contains atlases, gazetteers, reference materials, and other books.
 Many of these materials can be found in the general collection and can be checked out.
 Some materials, however, are only accessible by request for in-person viewing; these materials cannot be checked out.
-All of these materials are listed in UCSB Library Search.
+All of these materials are listed in UC Library Search.
 See Finding and Accessing Materials for more information on accessing this part of the collection.